-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 - 2023 academic year.

-Data for PP children across school for 2022
+Data for PP children across school for 2023

 Attainment

-Reading = 54% achieved ARE
+Reading = 67% achieved ARE

-Writing = 57% achieved ARE
+Writing = 56% achieved ARE

-Maths = 56% achieved ARE
+Maths = 57% achieved ARE

 Progress (from last statutory data)

-Reading = 98% Expected progress or better
+Reading = 87% Expected progress or better

-Writing = 82.5% Expected progress or better
+Writing = 96% Expected progress or better

-Maths = 89.5% Expected progress or better
+Maths = 91% Expected progress or better

 Whole class QFT and 1:1 small group intervention is starting to impact outcomes.
-This year we have appointed a TA dedicated to interventions in an afternoon to further impact outcomes for pupils.
+This year we have appointed a TA and teacher dedicated to interventions in an afternoon to further impact outcomes for pupils.

-Assessments indicate that the impact of the covid pandemic continues to affect progress in writing and this continues to be a priority.
+Assessments indicate that the impact of the covid pandemic continues to affect pupils gaining GDS, especially in maths and this will be a priority.

 NFER assessments were used to provide information to clearly identify progress and attainment.
 The unit analysis tool identified gaps and areas for targeted action by the class teacher.
 The positive impact has been demonstrated by appropriate interventions (both in and out of the classroom) to accelerate learning and narrow the gap.

-Regular writing moderation both in staff meetings and with collaborative partnerships throughout the year, has impacted positively on staff confidence with accurate assessments and pupil progress.
-Writing continues to be a focus for teaching staff.
+Regular writing moderation both in staff meetings and with collaborative partnerships throughout the year, has impacted positively on staff confidence with accurate assessments and pupi progress.

-Third Space Learning was provided to support some pupils with their Maths learning.
-Increased confidence and improved outcomes are evidenced through teacher assessment.

-Use of the school led tutor grant has meant that TAs have delivered small group tutoring after school targeted at Years 4 - 6.

 Specific needs have been identified through positive home/school links and teachers knowing their children well.
 Information sharing and professional discussions between teachers, TAs, headteacher and SENDCo have meant that appropriate interventions for pupils and support for staff have been implemented and accessed in a timely manner.

 CPOMS continues to be used effectively to monitor concerns.
 This data has been used in conjunction with external agencies when needed.

 ELSA trained member of staff supports children with additional emotional needs.
 The impact is demonstrated through children recognising emotions and using strategies for supported regulation.

 CASY to support individuals with SEMH difficulties.